John Summit

-John Walter Schuster (born July 29, 1994), known professionally as John Summit, is an American DJ and record producer.
-His music includes original tracks and remixes, with his debut studio album, Comfort in Chaos, released in 2024.
-Summit founded his own record label, Experts Only, the year prior.
+John Walter Schuster (born July 29, 1994), better known by his stage name John Summit, is an American DJ and record producer, former accountant and current owner of the Experts Only label.
+His music includes original tracks and remixes, primarily focused in the genre of tech house.

+Summit has been producing music since at least 2017, but rose to popularity in 2020 with his single Deep End.
+He released his debut studio album, Comfort in Chaos, in 2024, with his second, Ctrl Escape, released in April 2026.
+He has received nominations for the Billboard, American, and iHeartRadio Music Awards, and his own label, Experts Only, was SiriusXM's Powertools Awards Label of the Year for 2025.

 Since 2021, Summit has toured extensively and performed at major music festivals including the Ultra Music Festival, Coachella, Lollapalooza, Tomorrowland, and Electric Daisy Carnival, among others.
-His stadium touring has spanned The O2 Arena and Madison Square Garden, with an increased presence in smaller venues and pop-up showings.
+His arena touring has spanned The O2 Arena and Madison Square Garden, with an increased presence in smaller venues and pop-up showings.
 In 2024, both Variety and Rolling Stone noted Summit as an emergent influence in global electronic dance music.

 Early life and education

 Summit was born on July 29th, 1994, in Naperville, Illinois, outside of Chicago.
 He graduated from Neuqua Valley High School and later attended the University of Illinois Urbana-Champaign.

 Career

 2017–2021: Early career and breakout

 While studying accounting at the University of Illinois Urbana-Champaign, Summit was a member of the Delta Tau Delta fraternity and DJed at local venues like The Red Lion in Champaign and Canopy Club in Urbana.
-In 2019, he left his position as a CPA at Ernst & Young to pursue music production full-time, utilizing his personal savings.
+In 2019, he was fired from his position as a CPA at Ernst & Young and chose to pursue music production full-time, utilizing his personal savings.
 In 2020, Summit released 'Deep End' on Defected Records; the track became the longest-running Beatport No. 1 track that year.

-More career growth followed in 2021 with the release of singles "Sun Came Up," a collaboration with Sofi Tukker, and "Human," (featuring Echoes) which became a No. 1 U.S. dance track.
+More career growth followed in 2021 with the release of singles "Sun Came Up", a collaboration with Sofi Tukker, and "Human" (featuring Echoes), which became a No. 1 U.S. dance track.
 By the end of 2021, he had over 4 million listeners on Spotify, increasing to 7.8 million by September 2023.
 To close out 2021, Dancing Astronaut named him its Breakout Artist of the Year and he became Beatport's top-selling artist in all genres in 2021.